 In five years, I anticipate my business to have grown into a multi-faceted real estate services firm — one that can meet the demands of any life moment, whether individuals are buying a home, designing the one they’re in, or preparing a space for someone else.
 My vision for HOMEN CRISIS is to offer clients unparalleled style, communication, and efficiency during their home project needs.

-What role does technology play in your daily life, pertaining to you and your business?
+What role does technology play in your daily life?

 I live on the internet.
 Technology plays a major role in my success in owning an online decor boutique and rental listing.
 I make it a priority to understand and to stay up to date with what tech companies are doing in their competitive landscape and the impact their decisions have on me.